 SSRI faculty, staff, and end users will report suspected security incidents to SSRI IT staff (firstname.lastname@example.org).
 If an incident involving SSRI systems, users, or Sensitive data appears to be more than a simple malware infection, or involves exposure of multiple systems, accounts, or exposure of Sensitive data, SSRI staff will follow the University policy and report the incident to the University IT Security Office (security.duke.edu).

 If a request is received (whether from internal or external requestors) for information that would identify a Duke user or provide access to a Duke user’s data, SSRI will report that request to the University IT Security Office and will not act on it without prior authorization by ITSO.

 Most of SSRI is engaged in activities that require faculty, staff, researchers and students to have access to protected data – data classified as Sensitive or Restricted according to the Duke Data Classification standard.
 These are categories of data that Duke is either required by law to protect, or which Duke protects to mitigate institutional risk.
 In these cases, personnel who access protected data must abide by strict safeguards regarding access to data, e-mail, departmental computers, personal laptops and other electronic devices.

-Computers: To prevent unauthorized access to information and resources, computers must be configured with appropriate technical controls.
+- Computers: To prevent unauthorized access to information and resources, Duke-owned computers must be configured with appropriate technical controls.
 Duke owned computers accessing Sensitive data must be managed by SSRI’s IT team to ensure that the devices are configured to comply with the University IT Security Office’s technical standards.

-Portable Data Storage: If protected storage environments are not easily accessible for activity related to working with protected data, then use of portable storage devices can be supported.
-Any portable storage devices (thumb drives, attachable external hard drives) should be encrypted using methods identified by the Duke IT Security Office or SSRI IT support staff.
+- Portable Data storage: If protected storage environments are not easily accessible for activity related to working with protected Duke data, then use of portable storage devices can be supported.
+Any portable storage devices (thumb drives, external hard drives) should be encrypted using methods identified by the Duke IT Security Office or SSRI IT support staff.